Fishrock123/tide-compress/README.md

 ## Caveats

-Does not do any `Accept-Encoding` priority handling.
+- Does not do any `Accept-Encoding` priority handling.
+- Does not do any `Content-Type` / MIME checking.
+- Does not handle `Cache-Control` or `Vary` headers.

 ## License